capacitor-community/generic-oauth2/README.md

 <data android:scheme="@string/custom_url_scheme" android:host="oauth" />
 ```

+> [!NOTE]
-Note: Actually any value for `android:host` will do.
-It does not has to be `oauth`.
+> Actually any value for `android:host` will do.
+It does not have to be `oauth`.
+>

-This will fix an issues within the oauth workflow when the application is shown twice.
+> This will fix an issues within the oauth workflow where the application is shown twice.
+>
-See [Issue #15](https://github.com/moberwasserlechner/capacitor-oauth2/issues/15) for details what happens.
+> See [Issue #15](https://github.com/moberwasserlechner/capacitor-oauth2/issues/15) for details what happens.

 #### android/app/src/main/res/values/strings.xml